avsg8/MLX90640_micropython/README.md

 The adafruit_mlx90640.py is untouced.
 Only the busio.py and i2c_device.py has been modified to enable reading of raw data from the sensor.

 ### How to use it:
 Just copy the contents of wipy_example to your WiPy 3.0 and boot the microcontroller.
 If you are connected to a console, you can see the max, min and ambient temperatures being printed out.
-If you don't have a console, then the alternate flashing of the blue and red led means it is successfully reading data.
+If you don't have a console, then the alternate flashing of the blue and green led means it is successfully reading data.
 A red flash means an error occured.